 4. Wind components reported along two axes (15° axis and 35°).
 This needs an explanation.

+There were changes between present tense and past tense.
+I changed everything to present tense because the text started in present tense.

+I have suggested a few cuts and I also think that the text could be shortened considerably by avoiding repetitions.
+This refers mostly to descriptions of the upstream flow and boundary layer, which are repeated multiple times throughout the manuscript.

+Not sure about the separation of a bifurcation / WAI phases.
+I think WAIs are triggered/ intensify when the waves (CAI/WAI) merge.
+It would be nice to have some argument what triggers the wave / wave amplification.
+(Fig 7 d shows a weak bifurcation, I think)

 Abstract (≤ 250 words, presently 246 words)

 Observations from the Second Meteor Crater Experiment (METCRAX II) on the night of 19-20 October 2013 are used to investigate the interactions between a regional scale katabatic flow and Arizona's Meteor Crater.
-The crater is a 1.2 km wide, 170-m-deep, near-circular basin with a rim that extends 30-50 m above the plain.
+The crater is a 1.2 km wide, 170-m-deep, near-circular basin with a rim that extends 30-50 m above the surrounding plain.
 On clear, quiescent nights a southwesterly katabatic flow lifts the stable boundary layer (SBL) on the 1° tilted plain over the crater rim to produce a continuous inflow of negatively buoyant air that runs down the crater's inner sidewall.
 As the SBL deepens and the katabatic flow strengthens, a flow bifurcation forms above the rim with the negatively buoyant lower portion running down the inner sidewall to produce a hydraulic jump and the neutrally buoyant upper portion carried quasi-horizontally over the basin.
-Unsteady short waves form in this overflow behind the rim.
+Unsteady short waves form in this upper flow behind the rim.
 As the stable layer continues to deepen and a mesoscale downslope flow develops above the katabatic flow, a high-amplitude short wave develops in the lee of the rim bringing warm air from the elevated residual layer downward into the basin.
 Interactions between the continuous cold-air intrusion and the descending lee wave accelerates the flow down the slope to enhance the hydraulic jump, which then reaches vertically to merge with the rising air in the ascending portion of the lee wave.
-The strong winds penetrate to the basin floor, displacing, stirring and creating warm air streaks through the pre-existing, intensely stable, cold pool.
+The strong winds penetrate to the basin floor, displacing and stirring the pre-existing, intensely stable, cold pool and creating warm air streaks.

 Key words: Meteor Crater, Arizona, basin, katabatic flow, hydraulic flow, hydraulic jump, cold air intrusion, bifurcation, warm air intrusion, lee wave